 I want to make the design an open source design: I want to be able to provide design dimensions and drawings to anyone that is interested.

 I want to use the mower at my farm.

 I want to demonstrate and discuss the mower at my farm, and at field days at MU research center.

-As described I am looking at building an in-between row mower to manage weeds that break through the crimped cover crop.
+As described, the goal of my project is to build an in-between row mower to manage weeds that break through the crimped cover crop.
 Burning is not an option as the crimped weed mat may catch fire.
 The Rodale Institute has made great strides with the no-till organic row crops approach and has developed a specific crimper roller tool to kill the cover crop (usually rye) before the crop is no tilled into the cover crop.

 I can replicate the crimping of the crop by merely driving over it with a two-row no-till planter.
 But I have not been able to replicate their yield success.
 I think that the Rodale people have been working the ground a lot longer, and have decreased their weed seed bank so substantially that escaped weeds growing through the mat, in between the row weeds is less of an issue for them than it is for me.

 To make the construction of this mower as simple as possible I have gone with the choice for a hydraulic system: a hydraulic pump that runs off the PTO and drives the individual units, basically lawn mowers that run on hydraulic fluid.

 I have thought about using a direct mechanical drive off the PTO shaft, but you’d have to come up with a transfer mechanism to drive 3 individual motors. (or 7 on a 6 row mower) and you ‘d have to come up with a different mode of turning the mowers.

 There is a company that is developing an in-between-row mower unit that uses individual sickle bars of approximately 25 inches wide.
 But this is beyond my mechanical and engineering abilities.